Large Model Performance Optimization Guide

 sample: its value is equal to global_batch_size. in distributed training, the data is divided into multiple parts, and each part is sent to a different NPU for computation.
 The batch size on these NPUs adds up to the global batch size.
 The choice of global batch size is an important decision because it directly affects the training performance of the model.
 If the global batch size is too small, the batch size on each NPU may be too small, resulting in slower convergence of the model.
 If the global batch size is too large, the batch size on each NPU may be too large, resulting in either a lack of NPU memory or a decrease in the accuracy of the model.
 A good rule to find the optimal Batch Size is to reach the NPU's memory limit for a given data type, i.e., the Batch Size fills up the NPU memory.

-s: i.e., per_step_time, refers to the time spent on each step in the training process.
+s: i.e., per_step_time in seconds, refers to the time spent on each step in the training process.

 p: i.e., parallel_num, data parallel dimension size.